sciguy14/blumbike/README.md

 ## Instructions
 This section is still a work in progress as I am still developing this project.
 1. Fork this Repo to your own gitHub account and modify it as you desire.
-2. Build the circuit as described by the schematic.
+2. 3D Print and assemble the mechanical elements.
+Build the circuit as described by the schematic.
 You will probably need to use a scope or a logic analyzer to get the alignment of the optical sensor working properly to generate consistent pulses on each dyno rotation.
 3. Associate the Particle Photon to your Wi-Fi network and to your Particle Cloud account.
 4. Use the Particle Dev IDE to flash the firmware onto the Photon via the cloud, or copy the firmware into their cloud IDE and flash it from there.
 Ensure that you see events streaming into the Particle Cloud interface for your device.
 5. On the Particle Cloud Integration page, setup a new Webhook.
 Choose to create a custom template and populate it as follows (replacing the <> items accordingly):